chili-publish/grafx-documentation/docs/GraFx-Publisher/index.md

 Concept > Design > Layout > (corporate) Approval > Smart Template > End-user interaction

-You’ll need a way to convert your existing documents from your current (desktop) Document Editor into GraFx Publisher.
+You'll need a way to convert your existing documents from your current (desktop) Document Editor into GraFx Publisher.

 Once in GraFx Publisher, you can add Document Intelligence, brand guidelines and other rules to allow end-users to interact with your document.